tonytsheng/DBHUB/ANALYTICS/ATHENA/FEDERATEDQ/readme.md

 ```
 ### Create a Data source and AWS Lambda Function
 See the blog post for creating the data source.
+In some regions, the Serverless Application Repository has been deprecated in lieu of the CloudFormation Registry which has yet to be integrated with Athena.
+Instead you can follow these instructions for PostgreSQL for RDS. https://github.com/awslabs/aws-athena-query-federation/wiki/Deploy-the-Athena-PostgreSQL-Connector-without-using-SAM

 Here are the specifics for the Lambda function.
 - Application name, keep the default AthenaPostgreSQLConnector.
 - CompositeHandler, enter PostGreSqlMuxCompositeHandler.